30066 - ECONOMIA - MODULO 2 (MACROECONOMIA) / ECONOMICS - MODULE 2 (MACROECONOMICS)

 - G. FERRAGUTO, Macroeconomics - Problems and Questions, Egea, January 2021, 7th edition

-- Further readings on the topics covered by the course and on current macroeconomic events are made available during the semester in the Bboard (Optional Readings).
+- Further readings on the topics covered by the course and on current macroeconomic events are made available during the semester in the Bboard platform (Optional Readings).